 Add the fresh spinach to the pot with the garlic and olive oil.
 Stir and cook for a few minutes or until the spinach is fully wilted.
 This happens pretty fast.
 Season with salt and pepper to taste.

-Fry up six eggs and then build your bowls.
+Fry up six eggs (or soft boil them) and then build your bowls.
 1 cup rice, about a 1/2 cup of spinach and one perfect egg.

 In my house where there are eggs there is sriracha!